-IIoT and Industry 4.0 both build on existing concepts that stretch back several years, but have been crafted to account for advances, changes and innovations stemming from those original concepts.
+Industry 4.0 and IIoT both build on existing concepts that stretch back several years, but have been crafted to account for advances, changes and innovations stemming from those original concepts.

 - Efficiency- and results-oriented: Both IIoT and Industry 4.0 are intended to streamline production processes and keep manufacturing viable and profitable.